-After killing, thinking about death, thinking about suicide, getting his johnson devoured, and wrapping an umbilical cord around his neck when he was a baby; It’s finally time to get sexy!
+After killing, thinking about death, getting his johnson devoured, and wrapping an umbilical cord around his neck when he was a baby; It’s finally time to get sexy!

-The beat samples “Between the Sheets” by the Isley Brothers, and almost sounds identical.
+“Big Poppa” samples “Between the Sheets” by the Isley Brothers, and almost sounds identical to it.
 But lets all be honest (In my Somalian from Captain Phillips movie voice) it’s Bigs beat now!

 This beat is tough!
 Doesn’t it take you on a rollercoaster?
 First it’s like elevator music that is soothing to the ears, and then the beat does a “BAM BAM BAM”, and it becomes an untamed animal that’s frustrated that it can’t have you as its lovely dinner.

 Biggie gets straight to it on his verses; his aim is to make you feel his struggle.
 You take a journey into what he goes through on a usual day, and it’s so vivid!
 It Reminds me of a baby daddy on Maury trying to explain why he’s not the baby’s father.